studsio/core/doc/Building.md

 Remember to run `asm --clean` after making any changes to `jre.profile`.

-## Rootfs Additions
+## Rootfs Overlay

-To add additional files into the root filesystem, create a folder named `rootfs-additions` under the `src` directory, with a subdirectory for each system target:
+To add additional files into the root filesystem, create a folder named `rootfs_overlay` under the `src` directory, with a subdirectory for each system
+target:

     myproj/
      └─ src/
-         └─ rootfs-additions/
+         └─ rootfs_overlay/
              ├─ bbb/
              └─ rpi3/

-Any files under the `rootfs-additions/xxx/` will be directly added to the default root filesystem for the respective system.
-If a file in `rootfs-additions` already exists in the base image, it will replace the base copy.
+Any files under the `rootfs_overlay/xxx/` will be directly added to the default root filesystem for the respective system.
+If a file in `rootfs_overlay` already exists in the base image, it will replace the base copy.

 ## Pod Whitelist/Blacklist